Hary309/hry-core/README.md

   - Gameplay events

-  - Configuation callback for truck, multiple trailers and more
+  - Configuration callback for truck, multiple trailers and more

 - Logger